pjtunstall/mad/README.md

 cd mad/backend
 ```

 Install Node dependencies with `npm install`.
-If it reports any vulnerabilities, `npm audit fix`, as directed.
 Then run `node server.js` to start the server on port 3000.

 The server will log its IP address in the terminal.
 To connect over a mobile hotspot, players can enter that address into their browser.
 As yet it only supports a single instance of the game.